runtime429/Purejet_Limiter/README.md

 The rev limiter based on the ATmega328P like the Arduino Uno Board.
 For use the fastest PWM Output wich is possible with the ATmega328P i choosed a 20 MHz quatz (Arduino uses 16 MHz).

+The rev limiter works by simulating a lower value of the real throttle valve.

+How much the rev limiter should limit the speed can be set using a teach button.

+The RPM limit can be bypassed using a 433MHz remote control or a Switch.